 - The landlord prevented the tenant from accessing their rented premises.
 Even as the landlord, regardless of the violation committed, they cannot take matters into your own hands.
 This includes, for example, blocking the doors, changing the locks or removing the tenant’s belongings.
 Only the court can decide whether or not a tenant can be removed from their rented premises.
 Even then, only the sheriff is mandated to carry out the removal process

 - The landlord violated the lease agreement.
 As a landlord, they have several responsibilities under the lease.
 One is keeping the rental property in a good state of repair.
 If the landlord doesn't, a tenant may refuse to make further rent payments.
 The landlord cannot evict them for exercising that right

 If the ruling is in your favor, the court will issue you with a Writ of Execution immediately.
 This is a legal document that gives possession of the property back to you.

-Do you still need further help?
+Do you still need further help with the eviction process in Alabama?
 If you do, consider hiring expert legal services.
 An experienced property management company like Southern Realm may also be of help.